DAYUCS/word2md/content/documentation/RDB/Oracle/index.md

 ---
-title: "1.
-Get Data from Oracle Log"
+title: "Get Data from Oracle Log"
-weight: 1
+weight: 10
 type: docs
 description: >
     A example to show how to get historical data from Oracle Log.